JANECEA/FileSurfer/README.md

 ## ✨ **Features**
 All what you'd expect from a file manager plus some more:

+- **Git Integration**: Speed up basic interactions with Git repositories directly from the app.
+- **SFTP Integration**: Browse and easily interact with remote folders.
+- **Directory synchronization**: Synchronize local directories with remote locations.
 - **Image and text Pasting from Clipboard**: Paste images or text directly from your clipboard into folders.
 - **Batch Renaming**: Rename multiple files or directories at once.
 - **Undo & Redo**: Reverse most file operations with a simple undo/redo feature.
-- **Saving Last Opened Directory**: Pick up where you left off.
-- **Git Integration**: Speed up basic interactions with Git repositories directly from the app.
-- **SFTP Integration**: Browse and easily interact with remote folders.
-- **Directory synchronization**: Synchronize local directories with remote locations.

 ---